zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-amazon.md

 Arahatta Vimokedara said Arahatta Vimokkedara.
 Deshana.
 I will open, put, open.
 Divide, promulate, I will promult.
 The disscience of the breaking of the inscience is not to know the sadness.
 Science is And this is the root of Akulsala.
-Breaking is the concomitant, the impoverished nirvanaI So the prophets prophesy.
+Breaking is the concomitant, the impoverished NibbanaI So the prophets prophesy.

 [Msdiv 77] (#msdiv77) {#msdiv77 .ref .msdiv} (13-4)